MicrosoftDocs/executable-docs/scenarios/azure-docs/articles/confidential-computing/confidential-enclave-nodes-aks-get-started.md

 If the output matches the preceding code, your AKS cluster is now ready to run confidential applications.

-## Deploy Hello World from an isolated enclave application <a id="deploy-hello-world-from-an-isolated-enclave-application"></a>
+## Deploy Hello World from an isolated enclave application

 You're now ready to deploy a test application.